War in Afghanistan (2001–2021): Taliban action to counter domestic threats

 The Taliban have made major efforts to suppress hostile groups and to make rogue elements fall in line.
 The Taliban's first method of combating rogue elements was to publicly downplay any threats while crushing them with brute force, including collective punishment, ethnic and religious profiling, arbitrary detention, torture, and extrajudicial killings.
-The Taliban have since recognized how such methods can be counterproductive to the stability and legitimacy of their government and have since experimented with more measured approaches such as disarmament and reconciliation.
+The Taliban have since recognized how such methods can be counterproductive to the stability and legitimacy of their government, and have since experimented with approaches such as disarmament and reconciliation.

-The more soft-handed methods includes the transfer of personnel to prevent feuds, releasing prisoners in cooperation with tribal leaders and enlisting religious scholars to persuade people to not violently resist.
+The more soft-handed methods includes the transfer of personnel to prevent feuds, releasing prisoners in cooperation with tribal leaders, and enlisting religious scholars to dissuade people from violent resistance.

 They have also again offered amnesty to their former opponents to cooperate and not fight them in order to rebuild the state and its institutions and security apparatus.

-According to a Human Rights Watch's report released in November 2021, the Taliban killed or forcibly disappeared more than 100 former members of the Afghan security forces in the three months since the takeover in just the four provinces of Ghazni, Helmand, Kandahar, and Kunduz.
-According to the report, the Taliban identified targets for arrest and execution through intelligence operations and access to employment records that were left behind.
+The Taliban killed or forcibly disappeared more than 100 former members of the Afghan security forces in the three months after the takeover in the provinces of Ghazni, Helmand, Kandahar, and Kunduz.
+The Taliban identified targets for arrest and execution through intelligence operations and access to employment records that were left behind.
 Former members of the security forces were also killed by the Taliban within days of registering with them to receive a letter guaranteeing their safety.

 Abandonment of Afghan allies

-As many as 150,000 Afghans who assisted the United States remained in Afghanistan, including individuals who worked closely with US military forces.
+As many as 150,000 Afghans who assisted the US remained in Afghanistan, including individuals who worked closely with US forces.
 Hundreds of former Afghan special forces who fought alongside British troops in Afghanistan have been barred from resettling in the UK.
-One former UK Special Forces officer told the BBC that "At a time when certain actions by UK Special Forces are under investigation by a public inquiry, their headquarters also had the power to prevent former Afghan Special Forces colleagues and potential witnesses to these actions from getting safely to the UK."
+One former UK Special Forces officer stated that "At a time when certain actions by UK Special Forces are under investigation by a public inquiry, their headquarters also had the power to prevent former Afghan Special Forces colleagues and potential witnesses to these actions from getting safely to the UK."